Vokerlee/assembler-x86-64-hacking/5.1.  Hash-table's research/README.md

-# Research of hash functions, based on hash table with chaining method
+# Research of hash functions

 This lab investigates occupancy rate of different hash functions.
+All the mesurements are cinducted with hash-table, based on chaining method.
 The size of hash table is <ins> 1009 </ins> (simple number), the number of words is <ins> 24000 </ins>.

 ## Constant hash